fredpdavis/oshealab_genomic_scripts/README.md

 3. Look inside.

-    Scripts are just text files -- open them in a text editor and look at the commands that are being run.
-It's not complicated.
+    Scripts are just text files -- view them in a text editor, or at the command line using the `less FILENAME` command, to see the commands that are being run.

 4. Be skeptical.